CSCI4250-HCI-Project/Rhythm-Game/README.md

 # Rhythm Game - CSCI 4250 HCI Project

 A full-featured rhythm game built in Godot Engine 4.5 for CSCI 4250 - Human Computer Interaction.
 Players hit directional arrows in sync with music using either keyboard controls on desktop or smartphone swipe controls via network connection.
+Also includes a Karate Reflexes mini-game mode with blocking and counter-attack mechanics.

 ## 🎮 Game Features